Macular Degeneration Treatment

 Day 2: Treatment

 Syntonic Light therapy: Syntonics or optometric phototherapy, is the branch of ocular science dealing with the application of selected light frequencies through the eyes.
-It has been used clinically for over 70 years in the field of optometry with continued success in the treatment of visual dysfunctions, including strabismus (eye turns), amblyopia (lazy eye), focusing and convergence problems, learning disorders, and the aftereffects of stress and trauma.
+It has been used clinically for over 70 years in the field of optometry with continued success in the treatment of visual dysfunction, including strabismus (eye turns), amblyopia (lazy eye), focusing and convergence problems, learning disorders, and the after effects of stress and trauma.
 In recent years, Syntonics has been shown to be effective in the treatment of brain injuries and emotional disorders.
 A specific wavelength of light will be selected to help detoxify your eye, stimulate retinal function and balance the autonomic nervous system.
 Each day you will receive 2 light therapy treatments.

 Myers Cocktail: This is a specialized intravenous vitamin mixture designed to give you the key vitamins and minerals to support the eye and visual function.
 It is highly suggested that all patients receive this mixture especially if you were measured deficient in zinc.
 It is also suggested that all patients in the program receive a Myers cocktail once a month until nutritional levels are at an optimum level.